Arslan007/WP8-SwipeGestures/README.md

 I have tested on Windows Phone 7.5/8.0/8.1 and it works perfect on all.

 ### Credits:
 Special thanks and credit goes to Colin Eberhardt's wonderfull article on this below link.
-It was starting point for me :)
+It was infact starting point for me :)

 http://www.codeproject.com/Articles/428088/A-Gesture-Driven-Windows-Phone-To-Do-List